google-deepmind/mujoco/doc/XMLreference.rst

 .. _sensor-distance-cutoff:

 :at:`cutoff`
-   See :ref:`collision-sensors` for the sematics of this attribute, which is different than for other sensor catagories.
+   See :ref:`collision-sensors` for the sematics of this attribute, which is different than for other sensor categories.
    If no collision is detected, the distance sensor returns the :at:`cutoff` value, so in this case :at:`cutoff` acts as a maximum clipping value, in addition to the special semantics.